Truly free tools every entrepreneur should know

 Emails have a great return on investment in marketing with little to no costs and good results (when well thought out).
 Mailchimp is a powerful free tool to send out emails.
 Besides, with Mailchimp you can segment your contact list to create targeted email campaigns for maximum results.

 Use platforms like Buffer for social media management.
 It will help you to schedule ahead some posts on different social media accounts.

 Asking your customers for feedback is highly recommended for product/service improvement.
 Without it you might waste time, effort and money into projects your customers don’t see any value in.

-With Google form and SurveyMonkey you can easily create and send out surveys for free to a large panel.
+With Google Forms and SurveyMonkey you can easily create and send out surveys for free to a large panel.

 Finally, ask your customers for product or service reviews with Trustpilot.
-These reviews can make an impact on your conversion rate by bringing proof that your products/services are great, like Amazon or Airbnb do on their own platforms.
+These reviews can make an impact on your conversion rate by bringing proof that your products or services are great, like Amazon or Airbnb do on their own platforms.